yusaf/fragment-forms/README.md

 ## Backend usage

+The `POST` function used below is just for demonstrative purposes \
+Adapt the `POST` function to your preferred JS framework's implementation for handling POST requests
 ### Form submission w/ progressive enhancement or fetch (using FormData)
 ```js
 import { formToJSON } from 'fragment-forms';